Recipes

 • 4th argument: A string, the texture of the unscraped item

-• Optional 5th argument: An ItemStackProviderJS, an optional extra drop, only applicable to TFC 3.1.3-beta and above
+• Optional 5th argument: An ItemStackProvider, an optional extra drop

 Example